1867 Atlantic hurricane season: Season summary

 Reports from two ships on June 21 indicated the existence of the season's first cyclone just offshore Florida.
 Intensifying into a hurricane, the system struck South Carolina on the following day, inflicting wind damage in Georgia and South Carolina and crop damage in eastern North Carolina.
-No further known activity occurred for more than a month, until a bark encountered the second cyclone to the east-northeast of the Leeward Islands on July 28.
+No further known activity occurred for more than a month, until a bark encountered the second cyclone to the north-northeast of the Leeward Islands on July 28.
 This storm caused wind and storm surge damage in parts of Massachusetts in early August, as well as 13 deaths after capsizing ships.
 Two cyclones developed in August, both of which reached hurricane intensity.
 September also featured two systems, a tropical storm and a hurricane.
 In October, one tropical storm and two hurricanes formed.
 The first of the two hurricanes, the season's seventh overall, severely impacted areas of Tamaulipas, Texas, and Louisiana near the Gulf of Mexico, killing at least 27 people.
 The most intense cyclone of the season, the ninth storm, also known as the San Narciso hurricane, peaked as a Category 3 hurricane with maximum sustained winds of 125 mph (205 km/h) and a minimum atmospheric pressure of 952 mbar in late October.
 Tracking through the Virgin Islands and Puerto Rico at major hurricane intensity and then striking the Dominican Republic as a Category 1 hurricane, the storm caused approximately 1,050 deaths throughout its path and at least $1 million in damage in Puerto Rico alone.
 On October 31, the cyclone likely dissipated over Haiti, ending seasonal activity.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 60.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have higher values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph (63 km/h), which is the threshold for tropical storm intensity.
-Thus, tropical depressions are not included here.